IvanYeung0610/IvanYeung0610/17_clisql/howto_squlite3-shell-basics.md

 2. Open up a terminal
 3. Enter the command ```$ sqlite3 ex1```
 4. Steps 1-3 can be skipped in Windows machines by double clicking on the sqlite3.exe icon
+5. Terminate the process with ctrl + d

 ## Tables
 - Syntax for creating a new table: create table <table_name>(column1 datatype, column2 datatype, . . .)